 Beetles are the largest group of insects belonging to the order ‘Coleoptera’ which means ‘sheathed wings’.
 They can be found nearly in all climates and latitudes except in extreme environment as those in the polar region.
 About 40% of all insect species are beetles while most of them are undiscovered.

-The majority of beetles feed on variety of plants.
-They may feed on leaves, stems, flowers, fruits, vegetables and roots.
+The majority of beetles feed on a variety of plants.
+They may feed on leaves, stems, flowers, fruits, vegetables, and roots.
 Any part of the plant is food to them.
 They also feed on stored crops and grains.
 These pest attack on furniture and items made of wood.
 Hence they are considered as pests causing damage to our plants in fields, yards, gardens, storage areas etc.

 The most destructive species of beetles are:

 - Carpet Beetles: feeds on plant matter with high proteins.

 - Drugstore Beetles: feeds on stored grains, seeds, flour, spices, books, leather, and drugs.